davemorrissey/subsampling-scale-image-view/README.md

 * This view does not extend ImageView so attributes including android:tint, android:scaleType and android:src are not supported.
 * Images stored in assets cannot be rotated based on EXIF, you'll need to do it manually.
 You probably know the orientation of your own assets :-)

+## Quality notes

+Images are decoded as dithered RGB_565 bitmaps by default, because this requires half as much memory as ARGB_8888.
+For most JPGs you won't notice the difference in quality.
+If you are displaying large PNGs with alpha channels, Android will probably decode them as ARGB_8888, and this may cause `OutOfMemoryError`s. **If possible, remove the alpha channel from PNGs larger than about 2,000x2,000.**
+This allows them to be decoded as RGB_565.

 ## Basic setup

 Checkout the project and import the library project as a module in your app.
 Alternatively you can just copy the classes in `com.davemorrissey.labs.subscaleview` to your project.